tjbencomo/col11a1-manuscript/README.md

 ```
 # Assumes snakemake is installed
 # If not run `conda install snakemake` to install
-# If singularity is available, it is recommended to use --use-singularity
+# If singularity is available, it is recommended to include --use-singularity
 snakemake -s src/annotate-snps.smk --use-conda
 ```
 5. Run `src/merge_mafs.R` to combine the Lee, Pickering, and Durinck MAFs into `mutations.maf.gz`.